 There are many Ragdoll breeders and catteries.
 If you are looking for a Ragdoll cat, it is probably best to buy either a rescue Ragdoll (a Ragdoll that has been abandoned or needs to be adopted because a family is moving out of the country or varius other reasons), a retired breeder (these cats range in age from 3 to 8 yers old and they are cats that breeders have used to breed.
 The breeders look for a safe home for the retired breeders) or adopt a new kitten.

 NEW!
-Check out our page of recommended Ragdoll cat breeders.
+Check out our page where Floppycats’ readers list recommended Ragdoll cat breeders.

-We also have a page on Bad Ragdoll Breeders.
+We also have a page about how to spot Bad Ragdoll Breeders.

 Ragdoll Rescue is sometimes the best route for those who do not have the time or energy for a kitten or are looking for a more established cat.
 And the pure bred cat rescues out there will do a good job in looking at your background and family needs to place the right kitty with you.